1987

 with any of it."[25]

-This would mean that Fletch who claimed later David
+This would mean Fletch, who claimed later Dave would have never had ambitions

-When I had opportunity to enquire, Alan confirmed his
+When I had the opportunity to enquire, Alan confirmed,

 about songs he wished to propose, but he didn't seem to